CONSTRUCTION ACCIDENT ATTORNEY IN PHOENIX, AZ

 - The claim can be filed online, by mail, or in person.

 - Attend a workers’ compensation hearing: After the claim is filed, the ICA will schedule a hearing to resolve any dispute with the insurance company.
 There, they will review the claim and determine whether the employee is eligible for workers’ compensation benefits.
-At the hearing, the employee may present evidence to support their claim, such as medical records or witness testimony.
+At the hearing, the employee may present evidence to support their claims, such as medical records or witness testimony.

 - Receive workers’ compensation benefits: If the claim is approved, the employee will receive workers’ compensation benefits.
 These can include medical treatment, wage replacement, permanent impairment, and vocational rehabilitation benefits.
 The amount and duration of benefits will vary based on the severity of the injury and the employee’s average monthly wage.